horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ## 4.0) Jacobi's Identities, Expansions, and Theta Functions <a name="4.0"></a>

-As we previously saw, mathematicians were generalizing trigonometric identities to elliptic functions.
-The bulk of Jacobi's work is similar.
-Taking inspiration from the methods of Gauss and Legendre, he used "transformations" (consider this a synonym to identity) to derive very elaborate identities.
+As we previously saw, many mathematicians were generalizing trigonometric identities to elliptic functions.
+Jacobi's work is similar, but with a twist.
+In chapter 3, we looked at sets of elliptic functions derived from a single elliptic integral.
+Jacobi found identities which related the elliptic functions of different elliptic integrals.
+We call these identities *transformations*.

+As we will see, Jacobi used his theory of transformations to investigate much more elaborate identities between elliptic functions.
+He discovered a multiple-angle identity between transformed elliptic functions.
+He later realized this identity could be used to create an infinite series expansion for elliptic functions.

+This expansion was very practical for both theoretical and computational purposes.
+He also noticed that this infinite series could be broken down algebraically into simple components, which he called theta functions.
+All of the elliptic functions were different algebraic combinations of theta functions.

+The realization that elliptic functions were only combinations of simpler theta functions was profound.
+Studying theta functions was far more convenient and gave direct insight about elliptic functions.

-Many of Jacobi's transformations were impressive algebraic feats.
+Jacobi's transformations were impressive algebraic feats.
 Some of them are extremely complex, and his writing style was notoriously opaque.
 He liked showing results more than their derivations.

 Thankfully, we are blessed that we do not need to read most of his work.

-What was most important about Jacobi's investigations was this: he discovered an identity which let him construct an infinite series representation of an elliptic function.
-This infinite series could be broken down into simple components, which he called theta functions, and he shortly discovered that the other elliptic functions also had infinite series composed of theta functions.

-The realization that elliptic functions were algebraic combinations of simpler theta functions was profound.
-Studying theta functions was far more convenient and gave direct insight about elliptic functions.

 But talk is cheap.
 Let's see the mathematics that led Jacobi down this rabbit-hole